thecopy/Controll/README.md

 ========
 Note: Controll is under heavy developement and is prone to undergo major architecture rehauls

-Controll is a framework for remote controlling devices.
+Controll is a framework for remote controlling devices with support for plugins.